awong234/r-halodotapi/README.md

 Identity Tokens \> General Use Identity Tokens and click “Create General Use Identity”

-The default Halodotapi version currently defaults to 0.3.9.
+The default Halodotapi version currently defaults to 0.3.9 (now deprecated).
 You may set other versions to be used – noting that they may not be supported –
 using: